-¶ 163.
-Class leaders shall be elected in the last quarter of the conference year.
-The preacher in charge may nominate and the class shall elect the leader by ballot, and if any person not nominated by the preacher receive a majority of votes, he shall be declared elected.
+¶ 151.
+1. Class leaders shall be elected in the last quarter of the conference year.
+The preacher in charge may nominate and the class shall elect the leader by ballot, and if any person not nominated by the preacher receive a majority of the votes, he shall be declared elected.
 Any member of the society shall be eligible to election as leader.

-164. Each leader should carefully inquire how each soul of his class prospers: not only how each observes the outward rules, but how he grows in the knowledge and love of God.
+2. Each leader should carefully inquire how each soul in his class prospers; not only how each observes the outward rules, but how he grows in the knowledge and love of God.

-¶ 165.
-The leaders should converse with those who have the charge of their circuits.
+3. The leaders should converse with those who have the charge of their circuits.

-¶ 166.
-Let the preacher in charge see that improper leaders are changed by a new election.
+4. Let the preacher in charge see that improper leaders are changed by a new election.

-¶ 167.
-The leaders should frequently meet each other's classes.
+5. The leaders should frequently meet each other's classes.